 If you request a subpoena duces tecum, the fee is $11.

-In addition, if you request the sheriff or constable or a private process server to serve the subpoena, a fee will be charged for the service of the subpoena.
+If you request the sheriff, constable, or a private process server to serve the subpoena, a fee will be charged for the service of the subpoena.
 This fee will vary based on county and by the individual process server.

-If you do not have enough money to pay the court fees, you can ask a judge to waive the court cost for the service of the subpoena.
+If you cannot afford the court fees, you can ask a judge to waive the court cost for the service of the subpoena.
 The court will have to find you cannot afford the court costs.
-Read about how to obtain a waiver for court costs at Court Fees and Fee Waivers.
+Read about how to obtain a waiver for court costs in Court Fees and Fee Waivers.